-The Sacramento Regional Fair Housing Assessment was conducted just prior to the development of the Consolidated Plan and included resident and stakeholder input to inform the Consolidated Plan market analysis, needs assessment, priority identification, and goal-setting.
-This input was very inclusive of residents who are typically under-represented in public process.
+The Sacramento Regional Fair Housing Assessment was conducted just prior to the development of the Consolidated Plan and included resident and stakeholder input.

 Focus groups.
 In partnership with the participating jurisdictions and nonprofit organizations throughout the region, the project team facilitated six resident focus groups and six stakeholder focus groups.
-The 80 resident focus group participants included:
+There were 80 resident focus group participants.